TheAngryByrd/FableInLegacyApps/README.md

 What we want to do is start migrating those javascript files to F# Fable but not have to retool our entire stack.
 To do this we'll need a combo of different techniques.

 We'll need to use [webpack](https://webpack.js.org) because [bundling is a good idea](https://medium.com/@andrejsabrickis/modern-approach-of-javascript-bundling-with-webpack-3b7b3e5f4e7).
 Webpack doesn't know anything about Fable but, it allows people a way to teach webpack about how to process files called [loaders](https://webpack.js.org/loaders/)  The problem is that [fable-loader](https://www.npmjs.com/package/fable-loader) expects a single `entrypoint`.
 Now what exactly is an `entrypoint`?
 In a single page application it's basically the file with the notion of a `main` function.
 In our case it will be every single page.
 And to achieve our goal of 1 javascript file per page, we'd need to create an fsproj per page.
 Seems overkill.

-However Fable supplies a tool [fable-spliiter](https://www.npmjs.com/package/fable-splitter) that "compiles F# files to individual JS files."
-Now this sounds like what we want, but it doesn't do the bundling that webpack gives us.
-So the goal of this repo is to show how to use both to get the effect we're looking for.
+Well theres another way to go about it.
+You can "prime" fable's compiler server with the fsproj then selectively compile them!
+We'll see how to do that in a bit.

 Let's quickly look at the project structure for this